 If you have been arrested on suspicion of committing a crime or if you are under investigation, the experienced Orange County criminal defense attorneys at the Law Office of Ashley Daniel can help fight for your rights and formulate a strong defense.
 We understand the repercussions of a criminal conviction.
 Call us for a no-cost consultation and case evaluation.

-If you are in need of representation for a DUI charge, domestic violence, theft, assault and battery, burglary, drug crimes, deadly weapon charges, a hit and run arrest, or any other criminal matter, contact the Law Office of Ashley Daniel.
+If you are in need of representation for a DUI charge in Orange County, domestic violence, theft, assault and battery, burglary, drug crimes, deadly weapon charges, a hit and run arrest, or any other criminal matter, contact the Law Office of Ashley Daniel.

 If you’re in need of a Los Angeles criminal defense lawyer, why not hire a former prosecutor who can help you with your case?
 Mr. Daniel has helped people with a number of different criminal offenses.
 The former prosecutor has an intimate knowledge of legal matters, which allows him to help those in need of a knowledgeable, experienced, and reputable criminal attorney.

 If you have been accused of a crime or have been arrested on suspicion of a crime in Los Angeles, you are probably concerned about the consequences you are likely to face if convicted.
 Your concerns are absolutely justified.
 A conviction can have devastating, lifelong consequences including jail or prison time, harsh fines and a potentially permanent mark on your criminal record.

 If you or a loved one is facing criminal charges, don’t face it alone.
 To get help with your case, simply fill out the contact form on this page.

 A Conviction Can Have Devastating, Lifelong Consequences – Let Us Help